freelawproject/juriscraper/README.rst

 What is This?
 =============

-Juriscraper is a scraper library started several years ago that gathers judicial opinions and oral arguments in the American court system.
+Juriscraper is a scraper library started several years ago that gathers judicial opinions, oral arguments, and PACER data in the American court system.
 It is currently able to scrape:

+-  a variety of pages and reports within the PACER system
 -  opinions from all major appellate Federal courts
 -  opinions from all state courts of last resort except for Georgia (typically their "Supreme Court")
 -  oral arguments from all appellate federal courts that offer them

 Juriscraper is part of a two-part system.
 The second part is your code,